-- Theresa A. Bingemann, MD: Primary Investigator for research sponsored by Novartis; Executive Committee member, American Academy of Pediatrics, Section of Allergy and Immunology; ALK consulting. - Punita Ponda, MD: Primary Investigator for clinical trials sponsored by Regeneron, Nestlé/Aimmune Therapeutics, Novartis, Paidon, GSK, Revolo, and Allakos. - Michael Pistiner, MD, MMSc: served on advisory boards for Kaleo, Novartis, DBV Technologies and FoodGraph; receives grant funding from National Peanut Board/USDA, Egg Nutrition Center, and DBV Technologies; is co-creator of AllergyHome and Allergy Certified Training.
-Dr. Pistiner recused himself from content involving anaphylaxis training or educational resources. - Alice E.W.
-Hoyt, MD: volunteer member of the Board of non-profit program Code Ana by The Teal Schoolhouse. - > The remaining co-authors have no relevant commercial interests or conflicts to disclose.
+Conflicts of interest: T. A. Bingemann has worked as a primary investigator for research sponsored by Novartis; is Executive Committee member of American Academy of Pediatrics, Section of Allergy and Immunology; and has worked with ALK consulting.
+P. Ponda has been a primary investigator for clinical trials sponsored by Regeneron, Nestlé/Aimmune Therapeutics, Novartis, Paidon, GlaxoSmithKline, Revolo, and Allakos.
+M. Pistiner has served on advisory boards for Kaleo, Novartis, DBV Technologies, and FoodGraph; receives grant funding from National Peanut Board/USDA, Egg Nutrition Center, and DBV Technologies; is cocreator of AllergyHome and Allergy Certified Training; and has recused himself from content involving anaphylaxis training or educational resources.
+A. E. W. Hoyt is a volunteer member of the Board of non-profit program Code Ana by The Teal Schoolhouse.
+The rest of the authors declare that they have no relevant commercial interests or conflicts to disclose.